venky916/DevTinder-Backend/HomeWork.md

 -Install Postman app and make a workspace/collection > test API call -Explore routing and use of ?, + , (), * in the routes -Use of regex in routes /a/ , /.*fly$/
--Reading the query params in the routes
--Reading the dynamic routes
+-Reading the query params in the routes req.query -Reading the dynamic routes req.params

-#day 3
+# day 3
 -Multiple Route Handlers - Play with the code
 -next()
 -next function and errors along with res.send()